MASILab/PreQual/README.md

 1. If the user chooses to, we then wrap up preprocessing with an N4 bias field correction as implemented in ANTs via MRTrix3’s dwibiascorrect.

-1. We generate a brain mask using FSL’s bet2 with the following options:
+1. We generate a brain mask using FSL’s bet2 with the following options.
+If applicable, we omit the voxels where the minimum b0 signal is less than the minimum diffusion weighted signal in an additional "improbable mask".

     `-f 0.25 -R`